Alfa Romeo Disco Volante: History

 Front view of the 1952 Disco Volante Spider, highlighting the lenticular cross-section of the body.

 The 1900 C52 was originally developed in 1952 to take part to Sport category races.
 Its fully enveloping aerodynamic bodywork was developed and built together with Carrozzeria Touring, and wind tunnel tested.
 Studied to achieve a low drag coefficient even in crosswinds, the body featured a lenticular cross-section both viewed from the front and from the side; the underbody was faired-in.

-According to some the design of the Jaguar E-Type has some design cues similar to the Disco Volante.
+According to some authors and experts of automotive history, the designs of the Jaguar D-Type (1954–1957) and Jaguar E-Type (1961–1974) were inspired by the Disco Volante spider and coupé (1952–1953).

 Built around an all-new tubular space frame, the Disco Volante used lightened components from the Alfa Romeo 1900.
 As on the 1900, the engine was an inline-four with double chain-driven overhead camshafts, but used an aluminium block and inserted sleeves instead of the 1900s cast iron one.
 While the 1900s 88 mm stroke was retained, cylinder bore had grown from 82.55 mm to 85 mm, bringing total displacement to 1,997.4 cubic centimetres; compression ratio was raised to 8.73:1.
 So configured, fed by two twin-choke sidedraught carburettors, the engine produced 158 PS at 6,500 rpm.
 The transmission was 4-speed gearbox with synchronised forwards speeds and a multi plate dry clutch.
 Suspension was, as on other Alfa Romeos of the time, by double wishbones at the front and solid axle linked to the chassis by an upper triangle and two lower longitudinal reaction arms.
 The brakes were drums on all four corners, and the 6.0×16" tyres were fitted to wire wheels with duralumin rims.

 Thanks to its aerodynamic shape the car could attain a top speed of 220 km/h.